neerajs/100-days-of-code/log.md

 **Commonly used Git Commads**
   - git status
   - git add \<file that has been modified>
-  - git commit --message "message why the code was changed"
+  - git commit --message "message why the code was changed" OR git commit -m "message why the code was changed"
   - git diff \<filename> - shows what changed in the file since last commit

 **Thoughts**: Plan to explore bootstrap framework and then ReactJS.